Phetchabun province: Road

-Phetchabun is 346 kilometres from Bangkok by using Route 1 and Route 21.
+Phetchabun is 346 kilometres from Bangkok by using Highway 1 and Highway 21.

 Air

 Phetchabun is served by Phetchabun Airport.
-Nok Air serves the airport with flights to Bangkok.
+Nok Air has served the airport with flights to Bangkok.

 Administrative divisions

+Provincial government

 The province is divided into 11 districts (amphoe).
 These are further divided into 117 subdistricts (tambon) and 1261 villages (muban).

 Local government

-As of 26 November 2019 there are: one Phetchabun Provincial Administration Organisation (ongkan borihan suan changwat) and 25 municipal (thesaban) areas in the province.
+As of 26 November 2019, there are: one Phetchabun Provincial Administration Organisation (ongkan borihan suan changwat) and 25 municipal (thesaban) areas in the province.
 Phetchabun, Wichian Buri and Lom Sak have town (thesaban mueang) status.
 Further 22 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 102 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.